rlucioni/recipes/cookbook/food/korean-fried-chicken.md

 8. Raise oil to 350&deg;F.
 9. Fry chicken for an addition 4 minutes until golden brown and crispy.

-Optionally, serve with ketchup and Sriracha.
+Serve with ketchup, Sriracha, or Sriracha mayo.
 Reheat for 10-12 minutes in a 325&deg;F. oven on convection.